avikde/avikde.github.io/_posts/2024-12-23-power-efficient-safe-robots.md

 ### Energy

-Another rising concern is the energetic consumption of various computational tools.
 While mechanical work done by robots necessarily needs energetic input (and the conversion efficiency can be [quite high](https://www.worldscientific.com/doi/abs/10.1142/9789814415958_0057)), the cost of computational work is nowhere close to the only known fundamental energetic limit based on [Landauer's principle](https://en.wikipedia.org/wiki/Landauer%27s_principle).

 Even as chips get more and more efficient, our appetite for computation outstrips those benefits, raising [continual](https://www.nature.com/articles/d41586-024-03408-z)
 [concern](https://www.technologyreview.com/2024/12/13/1108719/ais-emissions-are-about-to-skyrocket-even-further/).